(323) 688-6984 info@tuplelegal.com

 Board members, collectively, have broad control over your organization.
 Officers, meanwhile, execute the board’s vision.
 Online document filing services will list the names you provide them on your formation paperwork.
 But they cannot advise you on serious legal and practical questions such as:

-- What are my options if one of my board members or members gets too busy for the organization or stops contributing positively to our mission, but won’t resign the post?
+• What are my options if one of my board members gets too busy for the organization or stops contributing positively to our mission, but won’t resign the post?

 Are There Any Conflict-of-Interest Issues I Should Know About or Avoid?